dogweather/ruby-doctests/README.md

 # ruby-doctests
 Doctests inspired by Elixir, Rust, and Python

-> **Dev status:** Experimenting with ruby-doctest2, writing an adapter to scan a directory and auto-discover doctests.
+> **Dev status:** Experimenting with [ruby-doctest2](https://github.com/Qqwy/ruby-doctest2).
+Judging the feasibility of writing an adapter to scan a directory and auto-discover doctests.

 Rust, Elixir, and Python provide this by letting you embed a REPL session in a comment.
 These are auto-discovered and executed against the current code as part of the test suite.
 I like them as unit tests because they're faster to write.
 They're also living documentation—they don't go out of sync easily.